At Berkshire Hathaway meeting, Warren Buffett to field questions on growth, dividend and succession

-Warren Buffett will command center stage at Berkshire Hathaway’s (BRK.A-N, BRK.B-N) annual meeting on Saturday, but someone who won’t be there -- his influential sidekick Charlie Munger -- will loom large.
+Warren Buffett will command centre stage at Berkshire Hathaway’s BRK-A-N annual meeting on Saturday, but someone who won’t be there – his influential sidekick Charlie Munger – will loom large.

 “It’s going to be hard for Warren to not have Charlie there,” said Paul Lountzis, president of Lountzis Asset Management.
 He is attending his 32nd Berkshire meeting, part of a weekend Buffett has dubbed “Woodstock for capitalists.”
 Anecdotes and repartee between Buffett and Munger have been highlights of past meetings.
 Munger was known for his laconic and acerbic comebacks to Buffett’s often lengthy appraisals of Berkshire, the economy, Wall Street and life.